1922 VPI Gobblers football team: Before the season

 The 1921 VPI Gobblers football team compiled a 7–3 record and were led by B. C. Cubbage in his first season as head coach.

+On July 11, 1922, the Roanoke, Virginia Association of Commerce stated that they were worried about losing the rights to the annual VPI-VMI rivalry game, which had been played in Roanoke for the past 11 seasons.
+They stated that two other cities were trying to acquire the rights to the annual game and that the biggest obstacle for Roanoke was that the contract stated that a stadium containing a minimum of 10,000 seats must be available.
+At the time, the largest stadium in Roanoke had approximately 5,000 seats.

 Game summaries

 Hampden–Sydney

 VPI's first game of the season was a victory over Hampden–Sydney at Miles Field.
 In the first quarter, VPI's Sutton returned a kickoff 70 yards, but Hampden–Sydney was able to stop VPI from scoring and started their drive on their own two-yard line.
 Hampden–Sydney had to punt the ball and VPI worked their way down the field, resulting in a touchdown by Gettle.
 In the second quarter, VPI scored again when Flory rushed for a touchdown and Tilson successfully kicked the extra point.
 At the beginning of the second half, VPI received the kickoff and Sutton ran 50 yards to the endzone.
 However, there was a holding penalty and the touchdown was nullified.
 VPI then scored another rushing touchdown.
 Later in the third quarter, VPI's Sutton ran around Hampden–Sydney's left side for a 45-yard gain.
 Beck then entered the game and scored another touchdown.
 VPI's second team entered the game in the fourth quarter and score two more touchdowns.

 The starting lineup for VPI was: Hardwick (left end), Tilson (left tackle), Moore (left guard), Baker (center), Sherertz (right guard), Graham (right tackle), Wilson (right end), Sutton (quarterback), Buchanan (left halfback), Flory (right halfback), Gettle (fullback).
 The substitutes were: Beck, Glaze, Greene, Liebrecht, Linkous, Moran, Nutter, Owens, Ray, Rea, Roberts, Sanders, Saunders and Wallace.

 The starting lineup for Hampden–Sydney was: Robert Brenaman (left end), William Fuqua (left tackle), William Saunders (left guard), A. J. McKelway (center), James Hall (right guard), Cecil Blankenship (right tackle), Robert Stoltz (right end), Hugh Brenaman (quarterback), Lorraine Sanders (left halfback), William Day (right halfback), Rex Blankenship (fullback).
 The substitutes were: J. O. Durham, Hughes, Hurt, Graham Lacy, Edwin Ott, Smith and Bailey Tyson.